-Development of data literacy and statistical analysis skills are critical for data scientists or management analysts.
-These individuals are typically effective communicators with strong writing skills, critical thinking skills, and problem solving skills, and are eager to investigate and uncover why and how.
-Soft skills necessary for success are team player, self managing, trust and relationship builder, and thick skinned.
+Analytics professionals are typically effective communicators with strong writing skills, critical thinking skills, and are eager to investigate and uncover why and how.
+Some soft skills necessary for success are being a team player, a relationship builder, and a self manager.